In order to use MQTT you require an MQTT broker.

-When it comes to hosting an MQTT broker/server you have two main options:
+When it comes to choosing an MQTT broker you have three main options:

 - Use a Cloud Based Sever or Virtual Server